ManlyMouse/PHYS4130-S26/FinalProjects/Emma/Writeup.md

 <p align="center">
   <img src="ImagesWriteup/DetailTree.png" width="500">
 </p>

+Figure 4.
+These are two trees with different levels of resolution.

 Building on this idea, the biggest issue comes in with how the code effects the physics.
 Consider if a physics simulation of wind made the leaves of these two trees move.
 Although initially they might move in similar ways, minute differences would cause a divergence in their behavior.
 Since octrees often work off of averages of the physics of these simulations, a similar difference may occur in these models.